Real Estate in Scotland

 What is a typical expat home or apartment like in Scotland?

 "Expat homes and apartments in Scotland tend to be modern and comfortable, with plenty of natural light and a neutral colour palette.
 Many expats choose to live in the city centre, where they can enjoy easy access to public transportation, shops, restaurants, and other amenities.
 Expat apartments often come with a fully-equipped kitchen, a comfortable living area, and a balcony or terrace.
-Many expats also choose to live in the suburbs, where they can enjoy a more relaxed lifestyle and access to green spaces," remarked one foreigner who made the move to Scotland.
+Many expats also choose to live in the suburbs, where they can enjoy a more relaxed lifestyle and access to green spaces," said one expat who made the move to Scotland.

 "I live in a two-bedroom letting company-rented flat.
-I don't think there's any "typical" living situation for expats in the UK - people live in anything from flats (council, private, or letting company-rented), houses (semi-detached or detached), country manors, etc," explained one person living in Glasgow, Scotland.
+I don't think there's any "typical" living situation for expats in the UK - people live in anything from flats (council, private, or letting company-rented), houses (semi-detached or detached), country manors, etc," explained one foreigner living in Glasgow, Scotland.

 What is the average cost of housing in Scotland?